ignaciochemes/Dayz-Leaderboard-Web-Developer/README.md

-Note: In my case I use a python-based broker.
+## Note: In my case I use a python-based broker.
 But you can find other examples based on php and Bootstrap4

-Points to consider:
+### Points to consider:

-//The .json files are located in the "Profiles" folder of the dayzserver (or the name given to it)
-//The broker with the "script.py" database makes modifications every 60 seconds in case the file has changed.
+The .json files are located in the "Profiles" folder of the dayzserver (or the name given to it) The broker with the "script.py" database makes modifications every 60 seconds in case the file has changed.
-//The "script.py" does NOT replace the data in the database, it only updates them if they change.
+The "script.py" does NOT replace the data in the database, it only updates them if they change.

 enjoy!